anadaren/Ruby-Sorting-Program/README.md

-# csc415-assignment1
+# Ruby Sorting Program

 README:

+Sorting program, written in ruby.
 The simple UI should prompt the user to input numbers corresponding with various commands, all shown to the user.